-Can having more than one teacher in the classroom help your child learn better?
-That’s the idea behind collaborative team teaching, which is also called co-teaching.
+Can having more than one teacher in the classroom help students learn better?
+That’s the idea behind co-teaching, which is also known as collaborative team teaching.
 Co-teaching is one way schools make sure that students who need special education services are being taught in the least restrictive environment (LRE).
-And for most kids with learning and attention issues, the LRE is the general education classroom.
+And for most students who learn and think differently, the general education classroom is the LRE.

-Here’s what you need to know about collaborative team teaching.
+Here’s what you need to know about co-teaching.

 It’s an approach that makes it easier to teach all students the same content and hold them to the same educational standards.
-That includes kids with learning and attention issues who have Individualized Education Programs (IEPs) and 504 plans.
+That includes students who have Individualized Education Programs (IEPs) and 504 plans.